-If the customization above is not extensive enough for your needs, you can extend the workflow using plugins.
-These plugins can provide additional operations for the workflow (like code_review), or implement side-effects for an action (such as triggering a build) that may not be merely simple state changes.
-Look at ?sample-plugins/workflow for a few simple examples to get started.
+If the customizations above do not meet your needs, you can extend the workflow with plugins.
+Plugins can provide additional operations for the workflow, like code_review, or implement side-effects for an action, such as triggering a build, that may not be merely simple state changes.
+Look at ?sample-plugins/workflow for a few examples to get started.